AdobeDocs/commerce-admin.en/help/stores-purchase/shipping-table-rate.md

 ## Step 4: Verify the rates

-To make sure that the table rate data is correct, go through the payment process with several different addresses to make sure the shipping and handling rates are calculated correctly.
+To make sure that the table rate data is correct, go through the payment process with several different addresses to make sure that the shipping and handling rates are calculated correctly.

-### Example 1: Price v. destination
+### Example 1: Price and destination

 This example uses the Price v.
 Destination condition to create a set of three different shipping rates based on the amount of the order subtotal for the continental United States, Alaska, and Hawaii.
 The asterisk (*) is a wildcard that represents all values.